kintoandar/kintoandar.github.io/_posts/2014-11-10-certificates-mumbo-jumbo.md

 #### Who can you trust?

-> Do you know which CAs you currently have on your truststore and what is the **certification chain** needed for the target certificate so it validates successfuly?
+> Do you know which Certification Authorities you currently have on your truststore and what is the **certification chain** needed for the target certificate so it validates it successfuly?

 If the answer is **NO**, you're doing it wrong!
-You should only use Root CAs you trust and nothing else.
+You should only use Root Certification Authorities (CA) you trust and nothing else.
 Why maintain several CAs that you don't care about and that could end up being compromised?
-Yeah, I'm talking about the standard Java `cacerts` file and this message is for all of you who use old Java versions and with it, old `cacerts` truststores.
+Yeah, I'm talking about the standard Java `cacerts` file and this message is for all of you who use old Java versions and, with it, old `cacerts` truststores.
 Do yourself a favor and create your own truststores, specifically for your project.

 #### Chaining things together

 > What da hell is a certificate chain and why should I care?

-When you buy a digital certificate, usually it's not signed directly by a Root CA. Instead, it's signed by an intermediate CA, which by its turn is signed by a higher CA, and so one, until it reaches the Root.
+When you buy a digital certificate, usually it's not signed directly by a Root CA. Instead, it's signed by an intermediate CA, which by its turn is signed by a higher CA, and so one, until it reaches the Root one.
 This is called the certificate chain.
 Here's an example:

 <div style="text-align:center" markdown="1">
   ![ssl](/images/google_chain.png)